Suffering devastating drought in silence

-The Centre for Humanitarian Change (CHC) is a humanitarian think tank based in East Africa that redefines the model for aid in fragile areas by using evidence of local models of What Works and by breaking down system wide barriers to using longer term thinking and context specific approaches.
+The Centre for Humanitarian Change (CHC) is a humanitarian think tank based in East Africa that seeks to improve outcomes for people in fragile and conflict affected areas by redefining the aid model.
+Strengthening the adaptive and learning capacity of the aid system and using evidence of What Works locally helps us to break down system-wide barriers to using systems thinking and context specific approaches.

 Identifying the characteristics of an aid model

 Latest Blog & News

 In the second blog in our series on the drought, Jackson Wachira reminds us that, “In a post-pandemic world of climate shocks, we mustn’t exclude adaptive entrepreneurs from response programmes”

 In the first of a new series of blogs on the current crises in the region, Nancy Balfour asks “Why Kenyans are left on their own and suffering devastating drought in silence?”

 A new study by CHC into fragility and water security in South Sudan finds that the relationship between water and conflict is complex.
 Water is both a driver of conflict and a catalyst for peace

 In May 2022, Centre for Humanitarian Change released its report “Anticipatory Action to drought induced crisis in Kenya and Somalia”, which tracked two years’ worth of drought impact and aid response data between 2020-2022.